ooni/oohttp/README.md

 ```

 See [example/example-utls/http.go](example/example-utls/http.go) for a real
-world example where we use `StdlibTransport` and to export a `net/http`
+world example where we use `StdlibTransport` to be `net/http` compatible.
-compatible `http.RoundTripper`.

 ### Interface between this library and any TLS library